Ex-employee who bilked Arkansas child advocacy group for nearly $66,000 gets 6 months in prison

-A North Little Rock woman who pleaded guilty to bank fraud was sentenced to six months in federal prison Wednesday and ordered to pay more than $75,000 restitution to a non-profit she worked for.
+NORTH LITTLE ROCK -- A North Little Rock woman who pleaded guilty to bank fraud was sentenced to six months in federal prison Wednesday and ordered to pay more than $75,000 restitution to a nonprofit she worked for.

 Seanta L. Hammonds was indicted in 2019 by a federal grand jury on 13 counts of bank fraud in a scheme that resulted in the theft of nearly $66,000 from Children's Advocacy Centers of Arkansas, a nonprofit where she was employed as an operations coordinator.